Alfalfa During Breastfeeding: Safety, Benefits, And Side Effects

 7. Masomeh Khosravi Farsani et al.; Effects of aqueous extract of alfalfa on hyperglycemia and dyslipidemia in alloxan-induced diabetic Wistar rats; National Center For Biotechnology Information

-8. Multistate Outbreak of Human Salmonella I 4,[5],12:i:- Infections Linked to Alfalfa Sprouts (FINAL Update); CDC
+8. Multistate Outbreak of Salmonella Saintpaul Infections Linked to Raw Alfalfa Sprouts (FINAL UPDATE); Centers for Disease Control and Prevention

 9. Maria-Magdalena Constant in et al.; Significance and impact of dietary factors on systemic lupus erythematosus pathogenesis; National Center For Biotechnology Information